 TAPI has a statewide billing program that assists county health departments and other public sector programs in obtaining reimbursement from insurance companies for services provided to insured clients.
 The aim of this billing program is to help sustain safety net services.
 For more information, contact Patty Gast at PattyG@tapi.org or David Babani at DavidB@tapi.org .

 Teen Vaccine Campaign

-The Arizona Partnership for Immunization (TAPI) has a teen and parent focused teen vaccination campaign educating about the Tdap, meningococcal and HPV vaccines.
+The Arizona Partnership for Immunization (TAPI) has a teen, young adult and parent focused teen vaccination campaign educating about the Tdap, meningococcal and HPV vaccines.
 The campaign targets provider education as well as parent and teen outreach.
 The parent focused campaign is Protect Me with 3 – reminding parents that their kids still need them to protect them and help with healthy decisions.
 The teen campaign is Take Control and addresses the vaccines that teens need to have to keep healthy as they begin to take control of their lives such as – off to college, driving and even health decisions.
+We also have a campaign titled Off to College focusing on those headed to college and the vaccines they need.
 Posters, flyers and reminder recall postcards are available on our Free Materials page.

 Free Resources and Training

 TAPI offers free parent education materials and also training for medical staff on immunization delivery.
 Order materials or call 602-288-7568.